simonchamorro/inverse-kinematics-2d-manipulator/README.md

 Changes the robot links.
 The desired lengths for the links are given as parameters.
 There have to be between 1 and 10 links.

 #### forward
-Changes the robot configuration using its forward dynamics.
+Changes the robot configuration using its forward kinematics.
 The joint positions are given as parameters and the end effector's position (x, y, theta) is computed.

 #### intersection
 Given a circle (x, y center and radius) and joint positions, the functions checks if the end effector is within that circle.
 The circle parameters and the joint angles are given as parameters.